Let me preface this by saying, f**k Unsplash!

-Before Instagram became the go-to platform for image sharing, the sites I mainly used that allowed me to get noticed were Flickr and the then-upcoming 500px.
-Flickr, in particular, was very good to me as many clients looking to license images found me through the platform.
-500px had introduced its own Marketplace to sell your images and offered a very generous split for every sale.
-I made thousands through that store with sales almost on a weekly basis.
+Before Instagram became the go-to platform for image sharing, the sites I mostly used to gain traction were Flickr and the then-upcoming 500px.
+Flickr, in particular, I found to be an excellent platform as many people looking to license images found me through searching there.
+500px then introduced its own Marketplace to sell your images and offered a very generous split for every sale.
+I used to have sales on almost on a weekly basis through their marketplace.
 Facebook had it's own 'Pages', which made it easy to build an organic audience and allowed you to separate yourself from your other personal account.
-The reach back then was incredible, as there was none of the monetisation we see now.
+The reach back then was incredible, as there was very little of the monetisation we see now.
 Business was pretty good!

 Then one day that little Instagram app suddenly exploded in popularity.

 I recall somewhere around 2013, more professional photographers started to adopt the platform as another means to share their portfolio.
 Indeed I did too and slowly built up an audience.
 Almost everything I saw on the platform was fresh, new and exciting.
 I was seeing images I had never encountered on other photo-sharing sites.
+Discovering a new wave of talent armed purely with smartphones.
 It was also great to be a part of a community that valued interaction amongst photographers.
 Indeed I have made many friends over the years solely due to Instagram.

 Obviously, the younger generation understood how to better shape the platform and now we have the worlds biggest photography collective, and arguably the most used app in the modern world.

-Yet, I’ve witnessed its rapid transformation.
+Yet, I’ve witnessed its rapid transformation as no doubt most regular users have too.
 Morphing from humble days as a simple photo sharing app to one now dominated by paid ads in disguise, and an endless supply of unoriginality amongst its users.
-We seem to have gone from recognizing and rewarding talent to giving way to the new breed of fad chasing trendsetters.
+We seem to have gone from recognizing and rewarding original talent to giving way to the new breed of fad chasing trendsetters hooked on likes as a means to feed their narcissistic tendencies.
 One look at the 'Explore' page touts countless numbers of copycats all posting exactly the same images as if they’re ticking off a list or collecting Pokémon (an analogy I’ve seen actually Instagrammers use).
 Visual styles, exact angles and/or locations unashamedly copy/pasted from one Instagrammer to another.

 Indeed, the world of photography is now so intertwined with the platform that the word “gram” can suitably be used as a replacement for the word “photo”.

 Fast forward to 2018 and it seems like just about everyone is a “photographer”.
 We are so completely oversaturated and overstimulated with stunning imagery on a daily basis now through social media that it's hard to be completely wowed anymore.
-Our increased exposure to photography also seems to have had a knock-on effect with complete amateurs.
-I notice more people nowadays putting extra thought into their snapshots than before.
+Our increased exposure to photography also seems to have had a knock-on effect with non-photographers.
+I notice more people nowadays putting extra thought into their snapshots and selfies than before.
 Aided by repeated exposure to perfect images no doubt in their social media feeds.
 And It’s not like the camera companies and travel companies haven’t taken note either.
-Many running ads and articles promoting tourism purely for the purpose of getting those perfect Instagram shots.
-It seems we can’t get enough of it, with little-known photography locations perhaps visited by a mere few only a couple of years ago, suddenly exploding in popularity with tourist Instagrammers.
+Many now produce adverts and web articles promoting tourism that focus solely on aspect of where to go to get the perfect Instagram shots.
+It seems we can’t get enough of it, with little-known photography locations perhaps visited by a mere few only a couple of years ago, now suddenly exploding in popularity.